crystalidea/qt-build-tools/README.md

 For macOS we currently distribute two binaries:

 - Modern, compiled with [Qt 5.15.2](5.15.2) for macOS 10.13+.
 Qt contains number of patches (found in the Qt issues tracker) in order to be compiled and used normally.
-If you own a commercial license it's recommended to use [Qt 5.15.4](5.15.4) where all issues were fixed already.
+If you own a commercial license it's recommended to use [Qt 5.15.4](5.15.4) where all those issues (and many others) were fixed already.

 - Legacy, compiled with [Qt 5.6.3](5.6.3) for macOS 10.7-10.12.
 Qt contains number of patches (found in the Qt issues tracker) in order to be compiled and used normally.
 To compile Qt itself we used macOS 10.13 and XCode 8.